 If you look at the snurfer action pictures today, you can only shake your head in bewilderment: without attachment to the board, only this piece of string in your hand - hard to imagine, the whole thing.

 So, Burton went to work: "Before I founded the company, I built a hundred prototypes, with 15 or 20 different constructions, with fiberglass like surfboards or laminated wood like skateboards.
 I started in December 1977 and thought I could sell snowboards in the same winter - and just made it for the next season.
 But no shop wanted to buy these things!
 With two relatives and a friend I wanted to build 50 boards a day, but at the end of the first year we had only sold 300 boards.
-We were in the red.
+We, who invented snowboards, were in the red.
 In summer, I had to work as a waiter and give tennis lessons on Long Island to earn money."

 The Snurfer cost ten dollars back then, the Burton board almost 90 dollars.
 "In the second year I worked alone with an aide," says Burton, "I still remember how we built our 700th board and thought: Whoa!
 We wanted to make 50 a day.
 But then we managed to double our production every year - for 15 years.
 Twice the amount every year."
 The rest is snowboarding history.